enricopesce/OCITranslator/README.md

 ## Introduction

-Translator demonstrates the power of using [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) to build practical language applications.
+Translator demonstrates the power of using [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) to build practical language based applications.

-This project showcases how Generative AI services can translate text with a modern LLM that understands context and nuances and how to integrate it into a modern web application.
+This project showcases how OCI Generative AI services can translate text with a modern LLM that understands context and nuances and how to integrate it into a modern web application.

 ### Why OCI Generative AI?